Byrdcliffe Arts Colony — 2025

 Works Developed Post Residency

-These paintings were developed after Byrdcliffe, following biographical narrative interviews with fellow residents and reference images gathered during the residency.
-They extend the questions that emerged in the studio and carry the framework forward.
+These paintings were developed after Byrdcliffe based on my experiences with fellow residents and reference images gathered during the residency.
+They extend the questions that emerged in the studio and carry the framework forward beyond my time in Woodstock.